yuhua-chen/CYHMultiRevealViewController/README.md

 //set up the direction(default is CYHRevealDirectionLeft) revealViewController.direction = CYHRevealDirectionTop;
 ```
-simply to use like `push` or `pop`, even push new view controller dynmaically
+simply to use like `push` or `pop`, even push a new view controller dynmaically
 ```objective-c
 //to push next view
 [revealViewController push];